jntesteves/dot-slash-make/README.md

 ### Included functions

 * `$(fmt pattern args…)`: Applies a printf-style format pattern to a list of arguments.
 Like `printf`, but doesn't print the pattern on empty arguments list
-* `$(list args…)`: Turn arguments into a list of items separated by IFS.
-Most useful when IFS is changed globally
+* `$(list args…)`: Turn arguments into a list of items separated by IFS
+  * The IFS variable is changed to ASCII control code `0x1F` in ./make to allow for "quasi-lossless" lists/arrays in pure POSIX shell script.
+There's no risk of accidental field splitting, so quoting variables is not necessary
 * `$(list_from string [separator])`: Turn string into a list splitting at each occurrence of separator.
 If separator isn't provided the default value of IFS is used (space|tab|line-feed)
 * `param NAME=VALUE`: Set variable NAME=VALUE, only if it was not overridden by an argument on the CLI (this is the behavior of a variable assignment in GNU Make)
 * `run command [args…]`: Evaluate command in a sub-shell, abort on error (equivalent to a normal command in a Makefile)